-Tips to related online calculators
+Tips for related online calculators

-Following knowledge from mathematics are needed to solve this word math problem:
+You need to know the following knowledge to solve this word math problem:

 - Count of triangles

 On each side of an ABCD square is 10 internal points.
 Determine the number of triangles with vertices at these points.